KimDeRoover/MixtureMG_FA/README.md

 This version deals with factor loading differences (finds clusters of groups based on similarity of their factor loadings, given the user-specified number of clusters) and uses EFA

-For model selection, it is advised to use BIC_G (number of groups as sample size) in combination with CHull (see preprint)
+For model selection, it is advised to use BIC_G (number of groups as sample size) in combination with CHull (see preprint, https://www.rdocumentation.org/packages/multichull/versions/1.0.0)

-Currently uses the 'multicool' package: https://cran.r-project.org/web/packages/multicool/index.html

 # INPUT:
 Xsup = data matrix for all groups (rows are subjects nested within groups, columns are the variables to be factor-analyzed)